collectionspace/Tools/qa-webapp-tests/README.md

 ## III.
 About the Tools

-[Capybara](http://jnicklas.github.io/capybara/) is Ruby gem that drives a browser over the code to run these tests.
+[Capybara](http://jnicklas.github.io/capybara/) is a library written in Ruby that simulates how a user would interact with an app.

-[Cucumber](http://cukes.info) is a tool that supports Behavior Driven Development and software testing.
-It uses the language, Gherkin, to understand user-readable files (features) and parse them into scenarios.
-These scenarios contain steps that are then matched to the step definitions written in Ruby.
+[Cucumber](http://cukes.info) is a tool that interprets plain-text descriptions as automated tests and allows testers to write tests in human-readable format.
+Cucumber scripts are parsed by Gherkin into scenarios.
+These scenarios contain steps that are matched to the step definitions written in Ruby.

 (Source: https://girliemangalo.wordpress.com/2012/10/29/introduction-to-cucumber/)